warestack/bda/session3/exercises/exercise2.md

 Here are supporting scripts to help you start.

-1. The following script demonstrates how to download a single book.
+1. The following script demonstrates the download of a single book using the `requests` library.

 ```python
 import requests